byterazor/drone-mirror/README.md

 ## Description

-This is a [Drone CI](https://www.drone.io/) plugin to mirror a public repository to your internal gitea/gitlab instance.
+This is a [Drone CI](https://www.drone.io/) plugin to mirror a public repository to your internal gitea/gitlab instance. **At the moment only HTTP/HTTPS URLS are supported.**

 ### Requirements
     - drone